-Unfortunately the best chess player of the world, Garry Kasparov, has retired from professional chess in 2005.
+He was the highest rated chess player of the world.
 We wish him the best for the future.

 In 1985 Kasparov became World Chess Champion and held the world title until 1993.
 After a dispute with the FIDE he set up his own organization, the Professional-Chess-Association.
 He lost the title 2000 to Vladimir Kramnik.
 Many believe that Kasparov was the best chess player in history, I do that.
 He is being rated as world number one player from 1986 until his retirement in 2005 and is holding the all time highest rating of 2851 Elo.
 The chess world has lost something by Garry's retirement.